 Defendant's Exposure to State Prison Time

-There are a number of features which separate a felony case which will likely proceed to a litigated preliminary hearing, and possibly a jury trial, from one which is appropriate for setting an early disposition date.
+A number of features separate a felony case that will likely proceed to a litigated preliminary hearing and possibly a jury trial from one that is appropriate for setting an early disposition date.

-The first, and arguably most important, consideration is the potential exposure of the defendant to state prison time.
-In the most serious cases, such as major sex crimes, major gang or drug crimes, or murder cases, the defendant's exposure is so high that the chances of reaching a settlement are slim.
+The first and arguably most important consideration is the potential exposure of the defendant to state prison time.
+In the most serious cases, such as major sex crimes, major gang or drug crimes, or murder cases, the defendant's exposure is so high that the chances of settling are slim.

 The prosecution may make it known from the beginning that it is seeking a life sentence or an extremely extended determinate sentence such that negotiation is not a realistic option.

 This is a relatively small number of cases, however.
-Even in murder cases, there can sometimes be issues of proof which make a settlement realistic.
+Even in murder cases, there can sometimes be issues of proof that make a settlement realistic.

 A more common reason why early disposition court may be inappropriate in a felony case is because of a substantial disagreement between the parties about the facts of the case.

-It may sound strange given the portrayal of the criminal court process in the media, but in the significant majority of cases in criminal court, the important facts about the case are not in serious dispute.
+It may sound strange, given the media's portrayal of the criminal court process, but in the significant majority of criminal court cases, the important facts about the case are not in serious dispute.

 The proof may be so overwhelming against the defendant that the only serious issue in contention is the eventual sentence the defendant will receive.